-The coronavirus pandemic will cause an unprecedented shock to the global economy.
-The full extent of the economic downswing will be unclear for some time; however, G-20 economies, as well as Switzerland (Aaa stable), will contract in 2020.
+The coronavirus pandemic causes an unprecedented shock to the global economy.
+The full extent of the economic downswing will be unclear for some time; however, most G-20 economies, as well as Switzerland (Aaa stable), will have contracted in 2020.
 In Switzerland, the coronavirus outbreak adds to late-cycle risks for Swiss banks and the recession in 2020 will weigh on the banks' asset quality and profitability.
-However, Switzerland's coronavirus relief package will mitigate the economic contraction caused by the outbreak.
+We expect fiscal policy measures implemented by the Swiss sovereign and the Swiss cantons during the first and second waves of the pandemic to mitigate the economic contraction caused by the outbreak.

-On 4 May 2020, the Swiss Parliament extended the coronavirus relief package, which, among other measures, increased the guarantee framework for loans to small and medium-sized enterprises (SME) to CHF 40 billion from the CHF 20 billion that were approved on 23 March 2020.
-Under the guarantee framework, the Swiss government guarantees 100% of loans amounting to CHF 0.5 million or less, while loans ranging from CHF 0.5 million to CHF 20 million are 85% guaranteed.
-The liquidity loans for SMEs will reduce the write-down risks on corporate lending books, while in terms of retail asset quality, Switzerland's banks are supported by the country's reduced working-hour scheme, which will soften the increase in the unemployment rate, and, hence, will limit late payments and defaults on residential mortgages and consumer loans.
-In addition, Swiss banks benefit from regulatory forbearance measures, such as the revocation of the 2% countercyclical capital buffer for domestic residential mortgage exposures and the temporary exclusion of central bank cash holdings from the leverage ratio.
+During the first wave, on 4 May 2020, the Swiss Parliament extended the coronavirus relief package, which, among other measures, increased the guarantee framework for liquidity loans to small and medium-sized enterprises (SME) to CHF 40 billion from the CHF 20 billion that were approved on 23 March 2020.
+Under the guarantee framework, the Swiss government guaranteed 100% of loans amounting to CHF 0.5 million or less, while loans ranging from CHF 0.5 million to CHF 20 million were 85% guaranteed.
+Switzerland's banks are also supported by the country's reduced working-hour scheme, which has softened the increase in the unemployment rate, as well as by regulatory forbearance measures, such as the revocation of the 2% countercyclical capital buffer for domestic residential mortgage exposures and the temporary exclusion of central bank cash holdings from the leverage ratio2.
+During the second wave of the pandemic, the Swiss government has so far approved CHF 2.5 billion of support to be provided to the economy, with the Swiss cantons shouldering about a quarter of it.